Indrajit-Banerjee/Chat-App-Modified/README.md

-# Chat-App-Modified
+# Chat-App
-A real-time chat web-application.
+A Real-time Chat Application.